Outstanding Laboratory School Award

 The International Collaboration Grant

-The International Collaboration Grant, founded by Arnold Lindaman, was established by the International Association of Laboratory Schools (IALS) to assist school professionals seeking to develop collaborative programs with laboratory schools outside the United States.
+The International Collaboration Grant, founded by Arnold Lindaman, was established by the International Association of Laboratory Schools (IALS) to assist school professionals seeking to develop collaborative programs with laboratory schools around the world.
 The Grant will provide up to $1,000 for expenses meeting the criteria outlined in the guidelines below.
 A committee made up of members of the IALS Board of Directors and an Endowment Board representative will award the grants.
 It is our goal to help these institutions establish strong international agendas.
-Since its inception in 2002, IALS has awarded funds to faculty involved with schools in countries including Japan and the Dominican Republic.
+No general or administrative overhead expenses, indirect, or investment management fees may be charged to this award.
 For more information, click the guidelines link below.

 The Brown and Friends Conference Travel Grant